runxiyu/mentorweb/README.md

 - Check for time overlaps
 - Remove the idiotic shit when enlisting meetings
 - What should I deal with expired meetings?
-- Same page for PowerSchool and normal logins